TajaKuzman/Hate-Speech-Classification/README.md

 I performed 2 experiments:
 * Experiment 1: binary classification of comments annotated for implicitness of hate speech.
 We have two classes: implicit hate speech (1) and explicit hate speech (0)
 * Experiment 2: binary classification of hate speech.
-We have two classes: acceptable speech (0) and hate speech (1).
+We have two classes: acceptable speech (0) and hate speech (1)

+The code for the experiments is available on Kaggle: https://www.kaggle.com/tajakuz/hate-speech-classification

 ### Experiment 1: Implicitness